EarthMC/EarthMC.net/README.md

 To start the development server run `npm run start:dev`.
 This will open a new development server on port `7000`.
 Visit [localhost:7000](http://localhost:7000) to view the site.

-Run `npm run dev` command to generate a development build.
-Run `npm run prod` command to generate a production build.
+Run `npm run dev` command to generate a development build and `npm run prod` to generate a production build.